MIROC-DOC/model_description/draft/Hotta_pmlsc.md

 where the coefficient $C_{s}$ is set to 0.23 following (Tompkins 2002).
 ### Other physical processes

-Radiation, mass source, and dissipation heating processes change the grid-mean temperature and humidity.
+Dynamics, shallow convection, radiation, mass source, and dissipation heating processes change the grid-mean temperature and humidity.
 Such effect is included in the same way as cloud microphysics.
 ## Equation solving procedures